marcelomagario/portfolio/README.md

 # Personal Portfolio

-This is a personal portfolio project that uses a microservices architecture, with a Node.js backend and React frontend.
+This is a personal portfolio project that uses a Node.js backend and React frontend.

 ## Project Status